AnkS4/Vehicle-Detection/README.md

 I decided to search the image for vehicle in `Y range of [400, 720]` and `complete X range`, because all of the vehicles appear in that region.
 Upper region in Y axis is filled with trees/skies.
 I started with window size of 64 for selected region.
 I tried to reduce false positives by adding heat threshold of 5.

+#### 2. How I decided what scales to search and how much to overlap windows:

 Using parameters, `scale = 1, heat_threshold = 5, window = 64, samples=8500, colorspace='YUV'`.
 I got following image detection output:

 ![img1][img1]